 Taylors is a medium-sized town located in the state of South Carolina.
-With a population of 23,098 people and seven constituent neighborhoods, Taylors is the 19th largest community in South Carolina.
+With a population of 23,222 people and nine constituent neighborhoods, Taylors is the 24th largest community in South Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Taylors is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Taylors is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Taylors is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Taylors who work in office and administrative support (14.97%), sales jobs (9.07%), and management occupations (8.90%).
+There are especially a lot of people living in Taylors who work in office and administrative support (13.11%), sales jobs (10.94%), and management occupations (8.51%).

 Also of interest is that Taylors has more people living here who work in computers and math than 95% of the places in the US.